Bitcoin Adoption Framework.

 Make the current state visible before selling the future state.

-The portal should help a visitor recognise where they are now and what has to change before adoption is credible.
+This page should help a visitor recognise where they are now and what has to change before adoption is credible.

 High risk